 As undergraduates in our department, we encourage you to join the CSES Undergraduate Club and participate in as many of our events as you want to and are able.
 On average, our club meets once a month.
-Our meetings are the opportunity for our members to not only hear from guest speakers but also to get together to discuss membership needs and departmental issues.
+Our meetings are the opportunity for our members to not only hear from guest speakers, but also to get together to discuss membership needs and departmental issues.
 We do our best to send a contingent from our club to participate in the national meetings each year.
 Club members compete in poster presentations, oral presentations, and/or paper competitions.

 How can you find out about our meetings and events?
-Look for emails from the club through the CSES Department.
-Also, check Facebook and make sure you notice the signs in AGRI and PTSC hallways and postings in the Student Lounge (PTSC 113).
+Look for emails from the club through the CSES Club email or through the department.
+Also check the CSES department Facebook page and make sure you notice the signs in AGRI and PTSC hallways and postings in the Student Lounge (PTSC 113).
+Students who attend meetings can provide a phone number to be added to the club's groupme chat for regular updates and to chat with other club members, and be sure to follow us on Instagram @csesclub.

 We often schedule additional activities at the request of our members.
-We have sponsored canoe trips, picnics, camping trips, and other group outings.
+We have previously sponsored hiking trips, picnics, and other group outings.
 We also do our best to give back to our community.
-As such we have participated in composting on campus, worked with Holt Middle School in their school garden and the City of Fayetteville to help remove invasive plant species from a local park and plant native species in their place, and helped out in several maintenance efforts for local hiking trails and stream ecosystems.
+As such we have partnered with Ozarks Water Watch to monitor Mullins Creek, a restored stream which flows through the University of Arkansas campus, as well as organizing several cleanups of waste found in and around the creek.
+We have worked with various non-profits such as Beaver Watershed Alliance and Illinois River Watershed Partnership to help remove invasive plant species from multiple areas around Fayetteville and plant native species in their place, and we have helped in several maintenance efforts for local hiking trails and stream ecosystems.

 As you can tell, our goal is to provide our members with meetings and activities that are beneficial to them academically as well as personally.
 We are always looking for new ideas for things we can do.
-Get in touch with me, one of the other officers or advisors (contact information is on page 23), or come to one of our meetings.
+Please feel free to get in touch with me, one of the other officers or advisors (contact information is on page 21), or come to one of our meetings.